Insert objects into an image using inpaint

 3. Click Inpaint.

-• Define your mask: in the editing toolbar, use the mask tools (box, brush, or masked_transitionsinvert tool) to specify the area or areas to add content to.
+• Draw a mask: in the editing toolbar, use the mask tools (box, brush, or masked_transitionsinvert tool) to specify the area or areas to add content to.

-5. Optional: In the Parameters panel, adjust the following options:
+5. Optional: In the Parameters panel, adjust any of the following options:

 • Model: the Imagen model to use

-• Number of results: the number of result to generate
+• Number of results: the number of results to generate

 • Negative prompt: items to avoid generating

-6. In the prompt field, enter a prompt to modify the image.
+6. In the prompt field, enter a text prompt that describes the content to add.

 7. Click Generate.